hiddenciphers/Group_Project_3/README.md

 By encapsulating the complete life cycle of exams and certificates within a secure and transparent environment, Skillified stands as a symbol of innovation in education, setting new standards for assessment and recognition of learning.

 ## Smart Contract Structure
-The Skillified `LearningPlatform` smart contract is underpinned by Solidity and utilises ERC721Enumerable for certificate issuance.
+The Skillified `LearningPlatform.sol` smart contract is underpinned by Solidity and utilises ERC721Enumerable for certificate issuance.

 The contract enables the platform to provide a comprehensive solution for online education, integrating course management, student enrollment, certificate issuance, and examination functionalities within a decentralised environment.
 By leveraging blockchain technology and IPFS, it ensures the integrity, transparency, and verifiability of educational credentials.